casper-network/docs-1.5.X/source/docs/casper/concepts/economics/fee-elimination.md

 ## Computational and Storage Costs

-Despite the introduction of fee elimination, the network continues to track computational cost based on opcodes as defined in the chainspec, thus retaining the [gas pricing mechanism](./gas-concepts.md).
+Despite the introduction of fee elimination, the network continues to track [computational cost](../design/casper-design.md#measuring-computational-work-execution-semantics-gas) based on opcodes as defined in the chainspec, thus retaining the [gas pricing mechanism](./gas-concepts.md).
 Opcodes enable Casper nodes to agree on the computational cost of transactions, commonly known as gas.
-This mechanism is a solution to the halting problem, and it abstracts the computational cost in a way that is deterministically consistent across multiple machines in a distributed network.
+This mechanism is a solution to the halting problem in a distributed network, and it abstracts the computational cost in a way that is deterministically consistent across multiple machines.

 Storage costs are also tracked and calculated using gas.
 Data written to global state is recorded forever and has a cost; therefore, the network charges for the Wasm that stores data in global state.